wvanderp/notes/Travel/Japan/Tours/G Adventures - Japan Family Journey From Ancient to Modern Times.md

 # Day 2: Tokyo

 Today, we’ll see [[Tokyo]] from a local’s perspective, traveling by public transit.
 We start from a traditional Japanese taiko drumming class.
 Hear how these traditional wooden drums are made and learn three different playing techniques.
 Put your newly acquired skills to the test during a group performance together with a professional [[Wadaiko]] drummer.
-Later a visit to the serene [[Meiji Jingu]] shrine, dedicated to the spirit of Emperor [[Meiji]].
-Then hit the streets of the buzzing [[Harajuku]] district, where kitschy-cute street fashion and candy-colored wigs are the order of the day.
+Later a visit to the serene [[Meiji Jingu Shrine]], dedicated to the spirit of Emperor Meiji.
+Then hit the streets of the buzzing [[Harajuku district]], where kitschy-cute street fashion and candy-colored wigs are the order of the day.

 Wear your comfortable shoes - today we will get around by public bus, metro, and on foot.